 I was later told that she belonged to the Rabari Community.
 Until then, I knew nothing about the tribe and their craftsmanship.
 My curiosity to dig out more about this community lingered in my mind and I decided to get some detailed information about this tribe.

-The tribal communities and their unique cultural fabrics have been fascinating me ever since.
-The cultural variation, social practices, the customs and traditions and their social hierarchy within the community makes it an interesting case study.
+The tribal communities and their unique cultural fabrics have been fascinating to me ever since.
+The cultural variation, social practices, customs and traditions, and their social hierarchy within the community make it an interesting case study.
 The word ‘Rabari’, means “Outsiders”, which mostly defines their occupation and status within the society.

 The exact origin of Rabari Tribe is unknown, though many claim that they migrated to India via Afghanistan through Baluchistan.
 Rabaris have 133 sub castes and a majority of them are Hindus.

 Conventionally, the Rabaris are highly nomadic in nature, are found in the deserted lands of western India, mostly in Gujarat and Rajasthan.
 The main occupation of this tribe is to raise cattle, camels, and goats.
 For pasturing their cattle, they wander from one place to another for half a year, chasing seasonal rains.

 Though with the times changing, only a few are still living a truly nomadic life, while others have started living in villages, located far away from cities and towns, in remote areas.